-7.4.21 A Tier 3 Special Permit shall be required for construction of a FENCE greater than six (6) feet in height that is located either in a Residential District or within ten (10) feet of a LOT LINE of a Residential USE.

-7.4.22 Except in a Residential District, a wall or Fence less than six (6) feet in height above the finished grade may be permitted in a required Side or Rear Yard.

-7.4.23 Residential District Fencing Standards

-- A. In a Residential A-1 or A district, no FENCE shall be constructed between the front foundation line and the STREET or in a required FRONT YARD. - B. In a Residential B, B-1, C or OS district, no FENCE greater than four (4) feet in height shall be constructed between the front foundation line and the STREET or in a required FRONT YARD. - C. In all Residential Districts, FENCES, walls and vegetative barriers located within the SIGHT TRIANGLE described in Section 5.2.70 shall comply with the standards in that Section. - 7.4.24 In all ZONING DISTRICTS, razor or barbed wire shall not be located along the FRONT LOT LINE.
+- 7.4.21 In any Residential District, a FENCE greater than six (6) feet in height shall require a Tier 3 Special Permit.
+The same requirement shall apply for a fence in excess of eight (8) feet, located within a Business District, if said fence is located within ten (10) feet of a property line of a Residential USE. - 7.4.22 Except in a Residential District, a wall or Fence less than six (6) feet in height above the finished grade may be permitted in a required Side or Rear Yard. - 7.4.23 Residential District Fencing Standards - A. In a Residential A-1 or A district, no FENCE shall be constructed between the front foundation line and the STREET or in a required FRONT YARD. - B. In a Residential B, B-1 or C district, no FENCE greater than three (3) feet in height shall be constructed between the front foundation line and the STREET or in a required FRONT YARD. - C. In all Residential Districts, FENCES, walls and vegetative barriers located within the SIGHT TRIANGLE described in Section 5.2.70 shall comply with the standards in that Section.

+- 7.4.24 In all ZONING DISTRICTS, razor or barbed wire shall not be located along the FRONT LOT LINE.
 FENCES that abut a Residential USE or that are within a Residential DISTRICT shall not contain razor or barbed wire. - 7.4.25 Gates must swing inwards at the property line so as not to obstruct the sidewalk or right of way. - 7.4.26 All FENCES, walls and vegetated barriers shall be properly maintained.
 Any FENCE, wall or vegetated barrier in disrepair shall be removed or repaired within thirty (30) days upon a notice from the BUILDING COMMISSIONER.